-I am unaware of a specific requirement under North Carolina to include the...Read more »
+I am unaware of a specific requirement under North Carolina to include...Read more »

 Many powers and restrictions of an HOA are outlined in the governing documents of the HOA.
 Please consult your articles and bylaws and/or an attorney to determine if these rights are spelled out in them.

 The title of a contract is not as important as what's in it.
 What's in the contract will depend on your desires and requirements and the manufacturer's desires and requirements.
-If North Carolina law will control the document, English seems like a sensible choice; if Italian law, then drafting it...Read more »
+If North Carolina law will control the document, English seems like a sensible choice; if Italian law,...Read more »

 Its impossible to answer this question without additional information.
 Corporations are not entitled to have all actions filed against them to be filed in their home state.
 It will depend on the written contract, if there is one, the type of claim and other factual considerations.
 You should...Read more »